-Your business may be entitled to a Local Restrictions Support Grant (LRSG) payment if it has been told to close during the national lockdown restrictions from 5 November 2020.
+Your business may be entitled to a Local Restrictions Support Grant - Closed (LRSG-C) payment if it was forced to close because of a national lockdown or tiered local restrictions.

 Who can claim?

-You may be able to claim an LRSG business support grant from us if you are a Chesterfield Borough Council Business Rates payer and your business meets ALL of the following criteria:
+You may be able to claim an LRSG-C business support grant from us if you are a Chesterfield Borough Council Business Rates payer and your business meets ALL of the following criteria:

 You must be the Business Rates payer - that is the person named on the Business Rates bill.
 If the Business Rates bill is in the name of a company, the person that applies must hold a position of responsibility within the company and be authorised to make the claim on behalf of the business.